 CONCLUSION

-In conclusion, the present study revealed an intestinal segment-specific pattern of TNFRs expression in myenteric ganglia and their muscular environment in type 1 diabetes.
+The present study revealed an intestinal segment-specific pattern of TNFRs expression in myenteric ganglia and their muscular environment in type 1 diabetes.
 Our results support that TNFR2 is more affected than TNFR1 in myenteric ganglia in the duodenum of diabetic rats.
 The diabetes-related regional changes in TNFRs expression may contribute to region-dependent myenteric neuropathy, however, further experiments are required to conclude its functional consequences.

 ARTICLE HIGHLIGHTS